Create

 Add an approval step using Jira Software and Work Management

-This workaround is meant to help JSW and JWM projects where it is necessary to have an approval step on the workflow.
+This workaround is designed to assist Jira Software (JSW) and Jira Work Management (JWM) projects requiring an approval step in the workflow.

 • JRACLOUD-62053 - As an admin, I would like to have the ability to add approval feature project workflow